pepkit/peppy/docs/docs/autodoc_build/peppy.md

 `list[Sample]`:  Collection of this Project's samples withprotocol that either matches one of those in selector_include, or either lacks a protocol or does not match one of those in selector_exclude

+**Raises:**

+- `TypeError`:  if both selector_include and selector_exclude protocols arespecified; TypeError since it's basically providing two arguments when only one is accepted, so remain consistent with vanilla Python2

 ### grab\_project\_data